metasfresh/metasfresh-documentation/_installation_collection/EN/How_do_I_setup_the_metasfresh_stack_using_Docker.md

    `docker-compose down`

 ## Access
-After the successful installation you can access the WebUI via:
+After successful installation you can access the WebUI via:

 - http://example.com